 Established in 1979, the Napa Valley Marathon has always been dedicated to fostering and promoting quality road racing in an inspiring setting.
-Known as the “biggest little marathon in the West,” the marathon has earned a reputation for outstanding runner support, attention to detail, and a beautiful point-to-point course.
+The marathon has earned a reputation for outstanding runner support, attention to detail, and a beautiful point-to-point course.
 2019 saw the addition of the half marathon to our catalog of events, making our race weekend experience available for more runners to enjoy the Napa Valley.
 The marathon is also a non-profit, donating hundreds of thousands of dollars over the years back into the local community of the Napa Valley.

 The Napa Valley Marathon is a member of the Road Runners Club of America and RunningUSA, the largest and most influential running-related organizations in the world.
 Several times, the marathon has been host to the RRCA National Championships, Western Regional Championships, and has been voted best road race in the country.